PostHog/posthog.com/contents/founders/first-1000-users.md

 ![meetings](https://res.cloudinary.com/dmukukwp6/image/upload/meetings_a65d6cf7dd.png)

 Once we were confident in self-serve, I started reaching out to more people I knew, and expanded into some cold outreach via groups I was in, getting introductions, and messaging via LinkedIn.

-This got us to a couple dozen users within a few weeks, but the most critical part was figuring out if people we didn’t know would use the product, and keep coming back.
+This got us to a couple dozen users within a few weeks.

+The most critical part of this stage was figuring out if people we didn’t know would use the product, and keep coming back.
 This is where we failed on several previous ideas.
 If people sign up but don’t come back over and over, you’ve probably found a valid problem, but not solved it.
 That's either because your product needs reimagining, or it's painful or confusing to use.

 Watch people using it, ask them about it, look for repeat usage, analyze why some users come back and others don't, and so on, until you figure this out.
 If you can't, then start over with a new idea.

-Don't become a [solution looking for a problem](https://en.wikipedia.org/wiki/Wikipedia:Solutions_looking_for_a_problem) – which you are likely to do due to your human instinct for [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion).

 ### The public launch